Olabisi-1/CAPSTONE_DATA_ANALYSIS_PROJECT2/README.md

 •	Excel: For data exploration and summary reports.

-•	MYSQL Server: Data querying for insights.
+•	MYSQL Server:  Structured Query Language  use for Data querying to get an insights.

 •	Power BI: Visualization of customer segmentation trends.